 Motorised personal transport devices

-Articles R313-4, R313-5, R313-19, R313-20, and R313-33 of the Highway Code are amended to specify that these devices, like cycles, must be fitted with front position lights, rear position lights, orange lateral reflectors, a white front reflector and an audible warning device.
+Articles R313-4, R313-5, R313-19, R313-20 and R313-33 of the Highway Code have been amended to specify that these devices, by analogy with cycles, must be equipped with front position lamps, rear position lamps, orange side retro-reflectors, a white front retro-reflector and an audible warning device.

 The Order that is the subject of this notification defines the technical characteristics of these compulsory lighting devices for motorised personal transport devices.